bitman85/twitter-bot-bitman85/README.md

 Other Files:

--Twitslist.list: The bot looks at this file to see that it has not retweeted
+-**Twitslist.list**: The bot looks at this file to see that it has not retweeted